Trail of tears: the rise and fall of the Cherokee nation

 Notes

-Chicago / Turabian - Author Date Citation (style guide)Ehle, John, 1925-2018 and John.
-McDonough.
+Chicago / Turabian - Author Date Citation (style guide)Ehle, John and John, Mcdonough.
 2015.
-Trail of Tears: The Rise and Fall of the Cherokee Nation.
+Trail of Tears.
 [United States], Recorded Books, Inc.

-Chicago / Turabian - Humanities Citation (style guide)Ehle, John, 1925-2018 and John.
-McDonough, Trail of Tears: The Rise and Fall of the Cherokee Nation.
+Chicago / Turabian - Humanities Citation (style guide)Ehle, John and John, Mcdonough, Trail of Tears.
 [United States], Recorded Books, Inc, 2015.

-MLA Citation (style guide)Ehle, John and John McDonough.
-Trail of Tears: The Rise and Fall of the Cherokee Nation.
+MLA Citation (style guide)Ehle, John, and John Mcdonough.
+Trail of Tears.
 Unabridged.
 [United States], Recorded Books, Inc, 2015.

 Hoopla Extract Information